duonghominhhuy/duonghominhhuy.github.io/_posts/2019-01-18-becoming-an-ios-developer.markdown

     </div>

     <div class="toright">
-        <p>Now if you have a basic understading of Swift and Xcode, let's get start to develop your very first Apple application.</p>
+        <p>If all things are setted up, let's get started to build your very first Hello World application.</p>
+				<p>Getting your hand dirty, start with small things and you will gain more a long the way.</p>
     </div>
 </div>

-If you have some trouble when getting started, let's check out some useful websites below (you will love it).
+If you have troubles when getting started, let's check out some useful websites below (you will love it).
 1. [Ray Wenderlich](https://www.raywenderlich.com){:target="_blank"}
 2. [AppCoda](https://www.appcoda.com){:target="_blank"}
 3. [Apple Document](https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html){:target="_blank"}